-As this is an important area we suggest you read the ICO guidance in full, see this link: https://ico.org.uk/for-organisations/guide-to-the-
+As this is an important area we suggest you read the ICO guidance in full, see this link: https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/right-to-object/

-Within Act! emarketing and Swiftpage emarketing, recipients have the ability to opt-out in the footer of the email they receive as part of your campaign.
+Within Act! emarketing, recipients have the ability to opt-out in the footer of the email they receive as part of your campaign.
 The impact of this is explained in this article.